-Jasmine is a queer multiracial entity focused on making complex ideas accessible to everyone.
-She has worked as a game developer,1 civic tech software consultant,2 alt-weekly editor3 and user experience designer,4 and is an all-around data witch.
+Jasmine Mithani is a journalist covering gender, technology and politics.
+She has worked as a game developer,1 civic tech software consultant,2 alt-weekly editor3, user experience designer,4 and visual journalist.5

-Her current form manifests as a data visuals reporter at The 19th, an independent nonprofit newsroom covering gender, politics and policy.
+She’s currently a tech & data reporter at The 19th, an independent nonprofit newsroom covering gender, politics and policy.
+Jasmine is also a 2025 Reporting Fellow at Tech Policy Press.

 Data visualization, product design, and stories on everything from predictive policing to mascot taxonomy.